-By law, all debt collection calls initiated by a collection agency must be recorded and preserved for three years after the date of the call.
-The primary objective is to check if there was a violation of debt collection laws (FDCPA laws), and those recordings can be reviewed if there is a need.
+By law, all debt collection calls initiated by a collection agency must be recorded and preserved for three years after the call date.
+The primary objective is to check if there was a violation of debt collection laws (FDCPA laws), and those recordings can be reviewed if needed.

-Say you are a collection agency, and your client (the original creditor) contacts you to tell that they have received a complaint from the debtor telling that your debt collector was very rude over the phone or felt threatened.
+Say you are a collection agency, and your client (the original creditor) contacts you to say that they have received a complaint from the debtor saying that your debt collector was rude over the phone or felt threatened.
 Such complaints from debtors can get your client to worry about their reputation.
 The client may demand that they want to hear the recording of that collection call.
-The question arises if it is ok to share that recording with your client or not.
+The question arises: Is it okay to share that call recording with your client?

 In short: In our opinion, a collection agency should avoid sharing debt collection call recordings with their clients for the following reasons.